-In a gross lease, the property owner pays for them with the rental income generated by tenant leases.
-In a net lease, the tenant is responsible for some or all of the operating expenses, depending on which type of net lease they have signed.
+In a gross lease, the commercial property owner pays for them.
+In a net lease, the tenant is responsible for some or all of them, depending on which type of net lease they have signed.
 There are four:

-- Absolute Net Lease: In an absolute net lease, the tenant pays base rent plus all of the costs associated with operating the property
+- Absolute Net Lease: In an absolute net lease, the tenant pays base rent plus all of the costs associated with running the property.

 In most cases, the tenant’s “share” of the property’s operating expenses is based on the proportionate amount of space that they rent.
-If they are the sole occupant, their share is equal to 100%.
+If they are the sole occupant, their share is 100%.

 Cap Rates Explained

-A property’s capitalization rate – cap rate for short – is a real estate performance metric that describes the relationship between its net operating income (NOI) and value.
+A property’s capitalization rate – cap rate for short – is a performance metric that describes the ratio between its net operating income (NOI) and value.
 The cap rate formula is:

 Cap Rate = Net Operating Income / Market Value

-The result of the calculation is a percentage that provides investors with the property’s potential annual rate of return if it is purchased with cash.
-It also provides real estate investors with an indication of risk.
-High cap rates mean more risk, which is why investors need a higher return.
+The result of the calculation is a percentage that provides investors with the property’s annual rate of return if it is purchased with cash.
+It also provides real estate investors with an indication of risk – high cap rates mean more risk, which is why investors need a higher return.
 Low cap rates mean less risk, which is why investors are satisfied with a lower return.